 Mexico: Establishing effective and democratic water and sanitation (W&S) management in Mexico to support the achievement of the MDGs

-The aim of this Joint Programme was to improve the integrated management of water in peri-urban and rural areas of Mexico to help achieve the MDGs with regard to water and sanitation (W&S), and to combat poverty from the standpoint of environmental sustainability and gender equality.
+Although the states of Chiapas, Tabasco and Veracruz account for most of Mexico's water resources, water and sanitation service coverage is very uneven due to socioeconomic factors, ethnicity and gender inequality.
+The aim of this Joint Programme was to improve the integrated management of water in peri-urban and rural areas of Mexico and to combat poverty from the standpoint of environmental sustainability and gender equality.
 The programme contributed to achieving MDGs 1, 3 and 7 by diminishing inequalities in accessing an essential resource, particularly for women and the poor.

 The programme sought to enhance a culture of appropriate water use and its more efficient and effective management in order to reduce poverty, improve health and mitigate vulnerability to hydrometeorological disasters.

-- Preparation of a Citizen Guide for men and women from selected states to learn about and participate in the water sector.
+- Four models of healthy schools were constructed and delivered and a Citizen Guide was prepared for men and women from selected states to learn about and participate in the water sector.